Sustainability

 The campus water and waste management follows the Maynooth Green Campus Policy.

-Ireland runs a national 'Return Scheme' for drinks bottles and cans.
-Anything bearing the "R" logo is worth its deposit money when taken to a participating retailer.
+Ireland runs a national 'Re-turn Scheme' for drinks bottles and cans.
+Anything bearing the "R" logo shown below is worth its deposit money when taken to a participating retailer.

 The container can be deposited in a machine like the one pictured below, which issues a money-off voucher to use in the shop.
-Or you can donate the container to charity in one of the orange bins on campus.
+Or you can donate the container to charity in one of the Re-turn bins on campus.
+Re-turn bins will be in Pugin Hall and the TSI Building.

-We can minimise catering waste by booking our conference refreshments in advance via the session preferences page.
-Adjusting catering to the precise quantity we need will reduce food and beverage waste, energy and water consumption in the kitchens, and the workload of the catering staff.
+Help to minimise catering waste by booking conference refreshments in advance.
+For example, if you plan to arrive late or leave early, then adjusting catering to the precise quantity needed will reduce food and beverage waste, energy and water consumption in the kitchens, and ease the workload of the catering staff.
+A booking link will be circulated in early August.

 In your accommodation, you can avoid wasting water by reusing your towels, turning off taps, and being quick in the shower.